ickshonpe/flat_commands/README.md

 ```
 #
 ## Other Info
-* Undocumented.
-* Untested, probably has bugs.
-* Unprofiled, probably slow.
+* Probably slow.
-* Also has add_child and push_children.
-* No despawning or component removal (use regular commands).
+* Doesn't do any despawning or component removal (use regular commands).
-* No unsafe or macros.
+* Doesn't use any unsafe code or macros.
+* Supports Bevy 0.6
+* Todo: Automatic marker components